paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 ### Statutory Notes

+#### Amendment of Subsection (c)
+Pub.
+L. 119–36, §§ 2(a), 3, Sept.
+5, 2025, 139 Stat.
+493, 494, provided that, effective on the date that is 180 days after Sept.
+5, 2025, subsection (c) of this section is amended by adding at the end the following:

+(4) Treatment of prescreening report requests

+(A) Definitions

+In this paragraph:

+(i) Credit union

+The term “credit union” means a Federal credit union or a State credit union, as those terms are defined, respectively, in section 101 of the Federal Credit Union Act ([12 U.S.C.
+1752](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1752&num=0&edition=prelim)).

+(ii) Insured depository institution

+The term “insured depository institution” has the meaning given the term in section 3 of the Federal Deposit Insurance Act ([12 U.S.C.
+1813(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1813/c&num=0&edition=prelim)).

+(iii) Residential mortgage loan

+The term “residential mortgage loan” has the meaning given the term in [section 5102 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5102&num=0&edition=prelim).

+(iv) Servicer

+The term “servicer” has the meaning given the term in [section 2605(i) of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section2605/i&num=0&edition=prelim).

+(B) Limitation

+If a person requests a consumer report from a consumer reporting agency in connection with a credit transaction involving a residential mortgage loan, that agency may not, based in whole or in part on that request, furnish a consumer report to another person under this subsection unless—

+(i) the transaction consists of a firm offer of credit or insurance; and

+(ii) that other person—

+(I) has submitted documentation to that agency certifying that such other person has, pursuant to paragraph (1)(A), the authorization of the consumer to whom the consumer report relates; or

+(II)(aa) has originated a current residential mortgage loan of the consumer to whom the consumer report relates;

+(bb) is the servicer of a current residential mortgage loan of the consumer to whom the consumer report relates; or

+(cc)(AA) is an insured depository institution or credit union; and

+(BB) holds a current account for the consumer to whom the consumer report relates.

+See 2025 Amendment note below.

 #### References in Text
 The Federal Deposit Insurance Act, referred to in subsec. (a)(6), is act Sept.
 21, 1950, ch.
 967, § 2, 64 Stat.
 873, which is classified generally to chapter 16 (§ 1811 et seq.) of Title 12, Banks and Banking.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1811 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1811&num=0&edition=prelim) and Tables.